mutiinsani/mutiinsani.github.io/liveness_detection.md

 ### Process
 General process in developing liveness detection:

-1. Dataset overview
-2. Input preparation.
+1. Input preparation.
 Input can be in form of:
   - A short video, OR
   - Set of images
-3. Detection of liveness:
+2. Detection of liveness:
   - Detect face / head from images
   - Identify if the object of interest (person) show liveness
-4. API preparation
+3. API preparation

 ### Details and code samples
-TBA

 ### Demo